Ashiedu Keteke Sub-Metro in Accra in Ablekuma West District, Greater Accra Region, Ghana — Coastal Plain (West Africa)

 Topics.
 This historical marker is listed in this topic list: Science & Medicine.
 A significant historical date for this entry is May 21, 1928.

 Location.
 5° 32.336′ N, 0° 13.708′ W. Marker is in Accra, Greater Accra Region, in Ablekuma West District.
 It is in Ashiedu Keteke Sub-Metro.
-Marker can be reached from Harley Street, on the right when traveling west.
+It can be reached from Harley Street, on the right when traveling west.
 The small park and marker are some meters west of the main surgery center at Korle Bu Hospital.
 Touch for map.
 Touch for directions.

-crow flies.
-Sir Frederick Gordon Guggisberg (about 180 meters away, measured in a direct line); Fort Ussher (approx. 2.2 kilometers away); King Tackie Tawiah I (approx. 2.6 kilometers away); Martyrs of the Rule of Law (approx. 2.7 kilometers away); Osagyefo Dr. Kwame Nkrumah (approx. 2.9 kilometers away); Dr. Kwame Nkrumah (approx. 3.4 kilometers away); Accra Stadium Disaster (approx. 4.1 kilometers away); Liberation Day Monument (approx. 4.3 kilometers away).
+Other nearby markers.
+At least 8 other markers are within 5 kilometers of this marker, measured as the crow flies: Sir Frederick Gordon Guggisberg (about 180 meters away, measured in a direct line); Fort Ussher (approx. 2.2 kilometers away); King Tackie Tawiah I (approx. 2.6 kilometers away); Martyrs of the Rule of Law (approx. 2.7 kilometers away); Osagyefo Dr. Kwame Nkrumah (approx. 2.9 kilometers away); Dr. Kwame Nkrumah (approx. 3.4 kilometers away); Accra Stadium Disaster (approx. 4.1 kilometers away); Liberation Day Monument (approx. 4.3 kilometers away).
 Touch for a list and map of all markers in Accra.

 Also see . . .
 Hideyo Noguchi at Wikipedia.
 (Submitted on April 25, 2024.)

-Photographed By J. Makali Bruton, April 21, 2024
+Photographed by J. Makali Bruton, April 21, 2024

 4. Dr. Hideyo Noguchi Garden Renovation Tablet